RWS/studio-api-docs/apiconcepts/translationmemory/importing_into_the_master_translation_memories.md

 Add a New Class
 -----
-Start by adding a class called `TmImport`.
+Start by adding a class called `TmImporter`.
 The main purpose of this class is to import the *.tmx files into master TMs and to trigger a separate function for creating the master TMs with the corresponding language direction if they are not yet available.

 Implement a public function called `Import`, which takes the *.tmx file name and path as parameter.
-Like the export functionality, this function, too, is called from the `ProcessDir` function of the `TmIterator` class (see [Looping through the Folder(s)](looping_through_the_folders.md)).
+Like the export functionality, this function, too, is called from the `ProcessDirectory` function of the `TmIterator` class (see [Looping through the Folder(s)](looping_through_the_folders.md)).

 Create the Master TM Path
 ------